dataforcast/OC_Datascientist/README.md

 This study aims to explore a food database in order to constitute a generator of healthy recipes.

-Data are issued from Open food facts database  ( see https://fr.openfoodfacts.org/)
+Data are issued from Open food facts database  (See https://fr.openfoodfacts.org/)

 A recipe is understood here as a combination of foods from the food database.